rajusingha-dar/demo_projects/README.md

 .\venv\Scripts\activate

 Install dependencies:
-First, add the required libraries to requirements.txt, then run:

 pip install -r requirements.txt

 Configure the database:
-Update the SQLALCHEMY_DATABASE_URL in app/database.py with your MySQL connection details.
+Update the variables in your .env file with your MySQL connection details.

 Run the application: